-1. Certificate of Origin: The certificate is from the place where the product was produced or manufactured.
-Products made in the United States and shipped from any port must clearly indicate a U.S. address on the certificate, showing the United States as the country of origin.
+1. Certificate of Origin: Products made in the United States and shipped from any port must clearly indicate a U.S. address on the certificate, showing the United States as the country of origin.
 In the past, multiple addresses and non-U.S. addresses on documents have caused confusion and delays.

-The main purpose of the document is to certify the origin of the product, confirming that the product complies with the sanitary requirements established by Honduras.
-In addition, the Certificate of Origin states that the product imported originated in the United States, which allows it to receive the preferential tariff treatment under CAFTA-DR. Further information can be found on the GAIN Report for Honduras: Exporter Guide Report Number HO1605.
+The main purpose of the document is to certify the origin of the product, confirming that it complies with the sanitary requirements established by Honduras.
+In addition, the Certificate of Origin is the document that allows U.S. products to receive preferential tariff treatment under CAFTA-DR. Further information can be found on the GAIN Report for Honduras: Exporter Guide Report Number HO1708.
 Section II.
 "Demonstrating Eligibility for Preferential Tariff Treatment" at www.fas.usda.gov.

 In the case of products not made in the United States, but distributed by U.S. companies, the United States Chambers of Commerce can issue a Certificate of Origin which indicates the country of origin of the product.
-However, this certificate does not comply with the requirement to demonstrate eligibility for preferential tariff treatment under CAFTA-DR.
+However, this certificate does not comply with the requirement to demonstrate eligibility for preferential tariff treatment under CAFTA-DR. In the case of animal products and sub-products, SENASA requests that the Certificate of Origin indicates the name of the establishment where it was processed or provide the Certificate of Origin where the product originated.